xuhdev/poorconn/docs/tutorial.rst

 .. currentmodule:: poorconn

 Poorconn is a Python package that simulates poor network conditions.
-If you have not done so, it is recommended to read :ref:`quickstart` first to have an overall feel about poorconn usage.
+To have an overall feel about poorconn usage, it is recommended to read :ref:`quickstart` first if you have not done so.

 Poorconn consists of two parts: